 News Producer: Job Description and Education Requirements

 News producers are responsible for supervising the overall content and flow of news distribution.
-While educational programs specifically designed for news producers are rare, many programs do educate students who wish to work as news professionals in a particular medium.
+While educational programs specifically designed for news producers are rare, undergraduate degree programs in journalism or broadcasting can prepare graduates to enter this career field.

 News producers may work in several different media, including print, radio, television and online news.
 These professionals primarily oversee both the editorial content of the news and how that news is produced and presented to the public.
 Job duties include writing news stories, selecting footage to include in broadcasts and reviewing sound bytes in order to ensure smooth composition and flow of the news.

 News producers are, at times, looked to as leaders of a news production team, and may be expected to have management experience as well as good communications skills.
 News producers must also have basic computer skills and knowledge of commonly used office software and text editing programs.
 News producers may be required to work odd hours that include evenings or weekends, depending on the employer.